Vision Language Models Cannot Reason About Physical Transformation: Experiments

 \subsection{Does Scaling of Model Size Help?}

-The advancement of LLMs has been closely tied to the empirical scaling law—predictable power-law improvements in performance with increased compute, parameters, and training data~\citep{kaplan2020scaling, henighan2020scaling, zhai2022scaling}—as well as emergence, the abrupt appearance of qualitatively new abilities as models grow larger~\citep{wei2022emergent, aghajanyan2023scaling, bubeck2023sparks, berti2025emergent}.
+The advancement of LLMs has been closely tied to the empirical scaling law---predictable power-law improvements in performance with increased compute, parameters, and training data~\citep{kaplan2020scaling, henighan2020scaling, zhai2022scaling}---as well as emergence, the abrupt appearance of qualitatively new abilities as models grow larger~\citep{wei2022emergent, aghajanyan2023scaling, bubeck2023sparks, berti2025emergent}.
 This raises a natural question: \textit{Does the capacity to understand physical transformations and conservation similarly emerge with scale?}

-To this end, we examine the performance v.s. model size (measured in log-scale parameters) across 112 VLMs, ranging from 1B to 76B parameters.
-We hold the frame number constant at 7 to control for potential confounding effects of multi-frame processing capacity.
+To this end, we examine performance versus model size (measured in log-scale parameters) across 112 VLMs ranging from 1B to 76B parameters, holding frame number constant at 7 to control for confounding effects of multi-frame processing capacity.
 We find strikingly divergent patterns (Figure~\ref{fig:fig5}).
 For conservation tasks, model size exhibits virtually no predictive power ($R^2 = 0.019$).
-In contrast, non-conserving task accuracy exhibits a moderate positive relationship with model size ($R^2 = 0.239$, $y = 10.48x + 17.81$), indicating that larger models tend to do better on non-conserving controls.
-However, even this relationship accounts for less than 24\% of the variance, with substantial scatter persisting across all model scales.
-These results demonstrate that conservation reasoning emerges only at a small scale in current VLMs.
+In contrast, non-conserving task accuracy exhibits a moderate positive relationship with model size ($R^2 = 0.239$), indicating that larger models tend to perform better on non-conserving controls---yet even this relationship accounts for less than 24\% of the variance.
+These results demonstrate that conservation reasoning improves minimally with scale in current VLMs; rather, scaling appears to amplify the existing bias toward non-conserving responses without enabling genuine transformation reasoning.
+To further test whether physically-oriented post-training can overcome these limitations, we additionally evaluated Cosmos Reason~\citep{azzolini2025cosmos}, post-trained on physical common-sense and embodied reasoning data.
+Similar failure patterns persist, suggesting that the deficit is not remedied by physically-oriented post-training alone (see Appendix~\ref{app:cosmos}).